Edgewater Miami Development Guide: New Condo Projects

 New Construction in Edgewater, Miami

-Is Edgewater Miami Up and Coming?
+Is Edgewater Miami up and coming?

 The biggest part of Edgewater’s appeal is its prime location.
 Minutes from art in Wynwood, upscale shopping at the Design District, culture and entertainment in Downtown, and a Causeway-ride to South Beach – it doesn’t get more central than this.